cwi-dis/mobile-har-tutorial/README.md

 # -*- coding: utf-8 -*-
 """
 Evaluate a pretrained model saved as *.h5 using 'testData_X.npy' and 'groundTruth_X.npy'.
-Error reported is the cross entropy loss in percentag.
+Error reported is the cross entropy loss in percentage.
 Also generates a png file for the confusion matrix.
-Based on work by Muhammad Shahnawaz
+Based on work by Muhammad Shahnawaz.
 """

-## defining a function for plotting the confusion matrix
+## define a function for plotting the confusion matrix
 ## takes cmNormalized
 os.environ['QT_PLUGIN_PATH'] = ''
 def plot_cm(cM, labels,title):